 The CMS 50 DL actually takes readings faster than the Zacurate Pro Series 500DL reviewed above; just 8 seconds to provide data on SpO2.

-Furthermore, with accuracy of +- 1% when taking blood oxygen saturation levels and pulse rate, this is a device you can rely on.
+Furthermore, with an accuracy of +- 1% when taking blood oxygen saturation levels and pulse rate, this is a device you can rely on.

 The fingertip clasp is a one size fits all, with adults and children being accommodated.
 I would like to have seen greater levels of design here, as in some instances it just doesn’t feel secure on small fingers.